 Another hazard that autumn brings is back to school traffic.
 Traffic increases when school is back in session.
 Even rural areas might experience higher than normal traffic as school buses hit the road to pick up rural students.
 Riders should also look out for increased pedestrian traffic during the morning and afternoon hours because of this.

 Riding your motorcycle in the autumn can be beautiful and fun, but brings with it its own unique hazards.
 Unfortunately, the greatest hazard of all for most motorcyclists are other drivers who are either distracted or who choose not to drive defensively when the weather turns.
 If you or a loved one was hurt in a motorcycle accident in Kennesaw, Georgia, you may want to speak to the motorcycle accident attorneys at Imbriale Injury Law.
 Our firm works closely with motorcycle riders to help them seek justice and a recovery after a crash.
-Visit our motorcycle accident lawyers in Kennesaw, Georgia at Imbriale Injury Law today.
+Visit our motorcycle accident lawyers in Kennesaw, Georgia at Imbriale Injury Law today for more information.

 Imbriale Injury Law